caffeineGMT/Algorithm/docs/Built-inClass.md

   - Returns a string that is a substring of this string.
 The substring begins at the specified beginIndex and extends to the character at index endIndex - 1.
 Thus the length of the substring is endIndex-beginIndex.
   - beginIndex - the beginning index, inclusive.
   - endIndex - the ending index, exclusive.
+- `public String trim()`
+  - Returns a string whose value is this string, with all leading and trailing space removed, where space is defined as any character whose codepoint is less than or equal to 'U+0020' (the space character).If this String object represents an empty character sequence, or the first and last characters of character sequence represented by this String object both have codes that are not space (as defined above), then a reference to this String object is returned.
+Otherwise, if all characters in this string are space (as defined above), then a String object representing an empty string is returned.Otherwise, let k be the index of the first character in the string whose code is not a space (as defined above) and let m be the index of the last character in the string whose code is not a space (as defined above).
+A String object is returned, representing the substring of this string that begins with the character at index k and ends with the character at index m-that is, the result of this.substring(k, m + 1).
 - `public boolean equals​(Object anObject)`
   - Compares this string to the specified object.
 The result is true if and only if the argument is not null and is a String object that represents the same sequence of characters as this object.
   - testing if 2 items are the same instance first, if not, testing if they have the same content